 This recipe for Spicy Chicken and Rice Bowls is simple and delicious – plus it’s loaded with protein and fiber, so you can feel good about feeding it to your family.
-Be sure to check out all of our easy slow cooker recipes!

-How to make Slow Cooker Spicy Chicken and Rice
+How to make Slow Cooker Spicy Chicken and Rice Bowls:

 - Spray slow cooker with non-stick cooking spray (this makes for much easier for clean up or you could also use a slow cooker liner).

 - Place chicken in the bottom of the slow cooker.

 - In a large bowl, combine tomatoes, enchilada sauce, bell peppers, onion, garlic, smoked paprika, salt, cumin, and cayenne pepper; pour over chicken in slow cooker.